adrocic/fargo-crime-map/README.md

 1. Clone the repository: `git clone https://github.com/your-username/monorepo-project.git`
 2. Navigate to the project directory: `cd monorepo-project`
 3. Install dependencies:
-   - For the frontend: `cd frontend && npm install`
+   - For the frontend: `cd fargo-crime-map && yarn install`
-   - For the backend: `cd backend && npm install`
+   - For the backend: `cd server && yarn install`

 ## Usage

 To use the project, follow these instructions:

 1. Start the frontend:
-   - Navigate to the frontend directory: `cd frontend`
+   - Navigate to the frontend directory: `cd fargo-crime-map`
-   - Run the development server: `npm start`
+   - Run the development server: `yarn start`
    - Open your browser and visit `http://localhost:3000` to view the frontend.
 2. Start the backend:
-   - Navigate to the backend directory: `cd backend`
+   - Navigate to the backend directory: `cd server`
-   - Run the backend server: `npm start`
+   - Run the backend server: `yarn start`
    - The backend API will be accessible at `http://localhost:5000`.

 ## Development